Magnetization in the zig-zag layered Ising model and orthogonal polynomials: Appendix. Critical Ising model : diagonal correlations and the half-plane magnetization via Legendre polynomials

 \section{Appendix.
 Critical Ising model~$\theta^\mathrm{h}=\theta^\mathrm{v}=\frac{\pi}{4}$: diagonal correlations\\ and the half-plane magnetization via Legendre polynomials}

 In this appendix we work with the fully homogeneous critical (i.e., $\theta^\mathrm{h}\!=\!\theta^\mathrm{v}\!=\!\frac{\pi}{4}$) Ising model on the $\frac{\pi}{4}$-\emph{rotated} square grid of mesh size~$\sqrt{2}$.
 (Note that this setup is actually more similar to Section~\ref{sc:layered} rather than to~Section~\ref{sc:homogeneous}.)
 We begin with a discussion of the famous result of Wu (see Theorem~\ref{thm:wu} below) that provides an explicit expression of the diagonal spin-spin correlations in terms of factorials.
-Using the same approach as in the core part of our paper, we give a short proof of this theorem by reducing the computation to the norms of the classical \emph{Legendre polynomials}. {(As communicated to the authors by J.H.H.~Perk, a similar link with Legendre functions and Wronskian identities was the starting point of their joint with H.~Au-Yang treatment~\cite{perk-au-yang-Dubna84} of the two-point correlations at criticality via quadratic identities from~\cite{Perk-81dubna}; see also Remark~\ref{rem:quadratic}.)} After this, we move to the magnetization $M_m$ in the $(2m)$-th column of {the zig-zag half-plane}~$\mathbb H^\diamond$ and note that it admits a similar explicit representation via factorials (see Theorem~\ref{thm:Mm-homo-even}) due to a simple \emph{Schwarz reflection} argument, an identity which appears to be new.
+Using the same approach as in the core part of our paper, we give a short proof of this theorem by reducing the computation to the norms of the classical \emph{Legendre polynomials}. {This derivation was first published in~\cite[Section~3]{chelkak-ecm2016} based upon an early version of this paper.} (As communicated to the authors by J.H.H.~Perk, a similar link with Legendre functions and Wronskian identities was the starting point of their joint with H.~Au-Yang treatment~\cite{perk-au-yang-Dubna84} of the two-point correlations at criticality via quadratic identities from~\cite{Perk-81dubna}; see also Remark~\ref{rem:quadratic}.) {We reproduce this short proof of Theorem~\ref{thm:wu} below instead of quoting~\cite{chelkak-ecm2016} for two reasons: to keep the presentation self-contained and, more importantly, to emphasize its link with similar explicit formulas for the magnetization $M_m$ in the $(2m)$-th column of {the zig-zag half-plane}~$\mathbb H^\diamond$.
+To obtain the latter, we use a simple \emph{Schwarz reflection} argument instead of applying our main result, Theorem~\ref{thm:layered}, in the spirit of Section~\ref{subsect:wetting}.
+This gives a set of exact identities (see Theorem~\ref{thm:Mm-homo-even} and Remark~\ref{rem:Mm-odd}) between $M_m$ and diagonal correlations in the full plane which appear to be new.}

 \begin{rem} The interested reader is also referred to~\cite[Section~3]{chelkak-ecm2016} where the non-critical case~$\theta=\theta^\mathrm{h}=\theta^\mathrm{v}<\frac{1}{4}\pi$ is handled in the same way, via the OPUC polynomials corresponding to the weight~$w_q(t)=|1-q^2e^{it}|$ with~$q:=\tan\theta<1$.
 It would be interesting to understand the precise link between asymptotics of these orthogonal polynomials obtained by Basor, Chen and Haq in~\cite{basor-et-al-2015} and asymptotics of the diagonal Ising correlations obtained by Perk and Au-Yang in~\cite{perk-au-yang-09}. \end{rem}